tom-90/RROx/plugins/map/README.md

 Names, locate functionality, and cheat menu for all the connected players

 ### Industry List

 Details and storage amounts for the primary industries and the fueling buildings within the game world.

+## Helpful Extras Items

+### Player Camera/Model Reset
+Added button to RROx Player List.
+This addresses/fixes RRO game issue/bug noted after RRO update #230324; where player model/camera turns/rotates after leaving locomotives

+### Rolling Stock (Framecar) Reset Location Functionality (Game/Session Hosts  List
+Added Button to RROx Rolling Stock popup on RROx Map to allow Game/Session Host (will not display/work for RROx Clients) to reset rolling stock locations.
+-This allows the Host to return stuck rolling stock to origin point in the world (may need re-railing after reset, but this can/will retrive your stuck rolling stock).
+-Please be aware of the following:
+	-Momement is kept during/after location reset due to Game Logic/Implementation.
+	-May also have unexpected issues on larger saves with many phyiscs calculations (try only doing one car at a time on a fresh load in this case).
+	-Please allow framecar/rolling stock to come to a rest/stop before repeating/resetting another item (including the same item).

 # Settings